 Use Baking Soda in Water

-That’s right, it might sound a bit old school, but hear us out.
-Baking soda has a pH of around 8.3 — this falls into the range achieved by using the methods above.
+This method might sound a bit old-fashioned, but we have included it with good reason.
+Baking soda has a pH of around 8.3 — this places it in the same range achieved using the previous sources of alkaline water.

-Aside from this pH level, baking soda comes with numerous other health benefits, including as a mouthwash (2).
+In addition to the pH level, baking soda has other health benefits, including its usefulness as a mouthwash (2).